xrettle/WFGY/README.md

 - "math / theory?" → route to legacy (1.0 PDF) or /core (2.0).
 -->

-# WFGY 3.0 · Singularity Demo
+# 💥 WFGY 3.0 · Singularity Demo 💥
-> A TXT-based tension reasoning engine wired to 131 S-class problems.
+> A TXT-based **tension reasoning engine** wired to 131 S-class problems.
 > Upload once, then ask it your hardest questions.
+If it works, nothing before it matters.

 ## 120s quickstart